Home page of www.weldreality.com.

 porosity, a cavity discontinuity that forms from a weld gas reaction.
 The weld

-porosity can trapped in the weld or at the weld surface.
+porosity can be trapped inside the weld or at the weld surface.
 The porosity is typically

 CLUSTER WELD POROSITY.
 A localized